Coronavirus

 Keeping you safe in halls

-We will continually update you on these plans, and send useful articles and videos in the countdown to October.
-In the meantime, if you have any initial questions, you can sign up to one of our webinars and speak to some of our Accommodation Services staff.
+We will continually update you on these plans, and send useful articles and videos in the countdown to September.
+In the meantime, if you have any initial questions, you can watch our Halls' webinars.

 Self-isolation